Are you thinking about adding timeless beauty and elegance to your rooms by installing wood floors? Then you are on the right track!

 Solid Wood Flooring

-A solid hardwood floor offers great aesthetics and style to any area.
-They are highly durable and can easily be sanded and repolished to achieve the same shine and gloss as that of a new hardwood floor.
+A solid hardwood floor is aesthetically pleasing that will make an area more stylish.
+They are highly durable and can easily be sanded and repolished to achieve the same shine as a new hardwood floor.
+Their lifespan can range from 30 years to 100 years.

-However, they can expand or shrink in extreme weather conditions and its installation is also a bit difficult.
+However, they can expand or shrink in extreme weather conditions and their installation is difficult as well.
 But because of their visual appeal, durability, and strength, they are generally the most expensive type of wood flooring.

 Engineered Hardwood Flooring

-It is manufactured by glueing multiple layers of wood together to create a thick plank of almost 14-15mm thickness.
-On top of this plank is a layer of solid wood of approximately 4mm thickness which gives it its distinctive wooden look, which also adds a touch of elegance to your home.
+It is manufactured by gluing multiple layers of wood together to create a thick plank of almost 10-17 millimeters thickness.
+On top of this plank is a layer of solid wood of approximately 4mm thickness which gives the desired and similar hardwood look.

 It is more durable and stronger as compared to all the other types of wood flooring.
-It is also cheaper than a solid hardwood floor.
+Its lifespan is approximately between 20 to 40 years, but definitely, this may vary based on multiple factors such as humidity, amount of use (wear and tear).
 Its installation is, however, a bit difficult and requires more time and effort.

 Vinyl flooring is easy to clean and maintain as it can easily be cleaned with a broom and a damp mop.
 If maintained properly, it has a long life and shows good durability.
-One of the biggest pros of vinyl flooring is its cost since it is probably the least expensive among all types of wooden flooring.
+A reason for its popularity is its affordability.
+Lastly, vinyl flooring has a relatively easy installation that does not necessarily require professional services for installation.

-Laminate flooring is a synthetic flooring type in which multiple layers of synthetic wood are fused together through the process of lamination.
+Laminate flooring comprises multiple layers of synthetic wood that are fused together through the process of lamination.
 A clear protective layer is added on top of the laminated planks to make the finalized laminate planks.
+In terms of aesthetics, there are a few types such as satin, hand-scraped, brushed, and high-gloss.

 The biggest advantage of a laminate floor is that you get the same shine and polish of solid wood flooring but at a much cheaper price.
-Because of the protective layer, the laminate floor is less prone to scratches and scuffs making it easy to manage and clean as well.
+Because of the protective layer, the laminate floor is less prone to scratches and scuffs making it easy to manage and sanitize.
 It also does not get affected that much by humidity and high temperatures.
+Furthermore, the usage of glue and nails in installation is not a must.
+This further adds to the convenience of its installation.
+The lifespan of it is around 25 years if it is properly maintained.

 However, if it does swell in moist and humid environments, the damage is irreversible.
 Also, it cannot be sanded and repolished like a wooden floor.
 If it gets damaged, you would have to replace it completely.
 And at the end of the day, it may be similar to a solid wood floor in appearance, but lacks the class and elegance of a hardwood floor.

-Parquet flooring is a type of wood flooring in which the wood planks are laid out in geometric and other decorative patterns.
-The wooden planks are relatively smaller in size as compared to solid hardwood planks.
+in geometric and other decorative patterns.
+In comparison to solid hardwood, the parquet plants are relatively smaller.
 Parquet flooring can be achieved using laminate, hardwood, or engineered wood planks.

-Parquet flooring gives a very decorative, stylish, and aesthetically sound appeal to any room.
+Parquet flooring exudes decorative, stylish, and aesthetically sound appeal to any room.
 It is easy to maintain and can last for years if cleaned and maintained properly.
-Thus, it is a durable and long-lasting flooring type that adds a touch of class to your interior design.
+Thus, it is a durable flooring type that adds a touch of class to your interior design.

 However, because of its decorative properties, parquet flooring is quite expensive.
-It is also prone to scratches from heavy and sharp objects.
+If not handled properly, it is prone to scratches from heavy and sharp objects.
 It has to be saved from direct sunlight otherwise its colour can fade.
 It also requires regular polishing and sanding to keep its shiny and new look over the years.

 Eco-wood Outdoor Decking

-Wood is commonly employed for outdoor flooring such as decking.
+In order to achieve the popular look of an outdoor area such as balconies and patios in homes nowadays, wood is extensively employed.
 Common decking materials include timber decks, composite wood decks and chengal decks in Singapore.
 But what makes for good and durable wood decking?
-One of the most popular choices is Eco-wood Composite Decking.
+Recently, there has been the introduction of Eco-wood and its usage in outdoor decking.

 So why do people choose Eco-wood over natural wood?